The below list details all my items for the bike nerdy or adventure needy amongst you.

 - Citricidal: Grape-fruit seed extract (natural antibiotic and purifier)

 - North Face trail-runners

 - 1*Board-shorts - light and don't absorb sweat.
-By using these as outers and the lycra as inners it makes it easier to wash and dry things.
-Heavy MTB shorts won't dry easily and don't give me the same flexibility since now I have board-shorts for hanging out in OZ/NZ as well as something to swim and walk around town in.
+By using these as outers and the lycra as inners it made it easier to wash and dry things.
+Heavy MTB shorts don't dry easily and don't provide the same flexibility since now I had board-shorts for as something to swim and walk around town in.